 - All households to have latrines

 - All households to hang government provided bed nets and sleep under them

 - Sick children to be taken to the Village Clinic or Health Centre immediately

 - Couples to be aware of modern family planning methods to prevent unwanted pregnancies

 - Pregnant women to attend antenatal and postnatal care and deliver at the Health Centre

 Once the by-laws have been passed the Inter Aide Facilitator and HSA conduct house-by-house visits in each village to determine how many households are already implementing the by-laws (e.g. have a latrine, hung bed net, using modern family planning, etc).

-A report is then be provided to the chiefs, Traditional Authority and Area Development Committee showing the baseline compliance level in each village.
-Chiefs will then be required to improve only those areas of low compliance in their villages.
+A report is then provided to the chiefs, Traditional Authority and Area Development Committee showing the baseline compliance level in each village.
+Chiefs are then required to improve only those areas of low compliance in their villages.
 For example, if a village has low latrine coverage they will be required to improve it, but if latrine coverage is already high there is no need for further action.